Francisco Franco: 1936 general election

-At the same time PSOE's left-wing socialists became more radical.
-Julio Álvarez del Vayo talked about "Spain's being converted into a socialist Republic in association with the Soviet Union".
-Francisco Largo Caballero declared that "the organized proletariat will carry everything before it and destroy everything until we reach our goal".
-The country rapidly descended into anarchy.
-Even the staunch socialist Indalecio Prieto, at a party rally in Cuenca in May 1936, complained: "We Spaniards have never seen so tragic a panorama or so great a collapse as in Spain at this moment.
-Abroad, Spain is classified as insolvent.
-This is not the road to socialism or communism but to desperate anarchism without even the advantage of liberty."

 On 23 February, Franco was sent to the Canary Islands to serve as the islands' military commander, an appointment perceived by him as a destierro (banishment).
 Meanwhile, a conspiracy led by General Mola was taking shape.

 Interested in the parliamentary immunity granted by a seat at the Cortes, Franco intended to stand as candidate of the Right Bloc alongside José Antonio Primo de Rivera for the by-election in the province of Cuenca programmed for 3 May 1936, after the results of the February 1936 election were annulled in the constituency.
 But Primo de Rivera refused to run alongside a military officer (Franco in particular) and Franco himself ultimately desisted on 26 April, one day before the decision of the election authority.
 By that time, PSOE politician Indalecio Prieto had already deemed Franco as a "possible caudillo for a military uprising".

 Disenchantment with Azaña's rule continued to grow and was dramatically voiced by Miguel de Unamuno, a republican and one of Spain's most respected intellectuals, who in June 1936 told a reporter who published his statement in El Adelanto that President Manuel Azaña should "...debiera suicidarse como acto patriótico" ("commit suicide as a patriotic act").

-In June 1936, Franco was contacted and a secret meeting was held within La Esperanza forest on Tenerife to discuss starting a military coup.
+In June 1936, Franco was contacted, and a secret meeting was held within La Esperanza forest on Tenerife to discuss starting a military coup.
 An obelisk (which has subsequently been removed) commemorating this historic meeting was erected at the site in a clearing at Las Raíces in Tenerife.